 Please note that MIS-C is a reportable condition to DHEC (urgently reportable by phone within 24 hours to the regional health department).

 On July 12, 2020, South Carolina announced its first confirmed cases of MIS-C associated with COVID-19.

-Note: Cases by region will be updated once new cases are reported to DHEC.
+Note: Cases by region will be updated on Friday afternoons once new cases are reported to DHEC.